 Current research projects include: extent and effect of game meat consumption under various forms of governance in the US and Sweden; causal factors in the decline of deer hunting in Michigan; human tolerance of wildlife in suburban settings; public trust and confidence in state wildlife agencies; and, assessment of a long-standing game management cooperative in Pennsylvania.
 His active outreach program works to improve capacity of resource agencies to make effective decisions, and professional development of agency personnel.
 Dr. Riley's regular classroom teaching is a required upper division course, Human Dimensions of Fisheries and Wildlife.

-Shawn earned a PhD from Cornell University (1998) in Wildlife Science (minors in Resource Policy Analysis and Management, and Environmental Economics), a MS (1982) in Fish and Wildlife Management and BS (1980) in Biological Sciences from Montana State University.
+Shawn earned a PhD from Cornell University (1998) in Wildlife Science (minors: Resource Policy Analysis and Management, and Environmental Economics), a MS (1982) in Fish and Wildlife Management and a BSc (1980) in Biological Sciences from Montana State University.

 Dr. Riley came to Michigan State University in 2001from Cornell, where he was a Research Associate in the Human Dimensions Research Unit and a Lecturer in the Department of Natural Resources.
 He spent 2009-2010 as a Senior Fulbright Fellow and Guest Professor in the Swedish University of Agricultural Sciences at Umeå.
 Prior to his doctoral studies, Shawn served 16 years as a summer field worker, lab tech, graduate research assistant, research biologist, wildlife management biologist, and statewide program biologist for Montana Fish, Wildlife and Parks.
 He is a Certified Wildlife Biologist (1989) and active participant in The Wildlife Society.